department-of-veterans-affairs/vets-design-system-documentation/src/_components/banner/index.md

   * Permanent facility closure
   * Utility outages (phone, water, etc.)
   * Wildfire, natural disasters, and inclement weather
-* **Helping a Veteran maintain their health.** Another category of messages are broadly related to helping Veterans manage their health.
-These messages include, but are not limited to:
-  * Call center/secure messaging promotion
   * Delays in filling prescriptions
-  * Flu shot general availability/promotion of flu clinic
-  * Learn about vaccinations
-  * New phone numbers
-  * Town Hall event announcement
 * **Additional Veteran actions.** Finally there are additional messages that require an action from a Veteran that may use this component:
   * IRS deadline for benefit declarations
   * Sign up for notifications